 In principle, there are no special legal obligations between joint venture companies with regard to trade secrets.
 This means that the conclusion of confidentiality agreements between joint venturers is essential for companies under the new legal situation.
 According to the previous legal situation, the disclosure of trade secrets to third parties without concluding a confidentiality agreement did not lead to the loss of the characterisation as a trade secret, at least not to the extent that the recipient was obliged to maintain secrecy based on the interpretation of the contract.
 It is questionable whether this still applies with the introduction of the TSA.

-Although the conditions for qualifying confidentiality measures as appropriate are still unclear due to the lack of case law (see 1.5 Reasonable Measures), there are reasonable grounds to believe that a court could consider, for example, the release of particularly important trade secrets without concluding an NDA as an act of irresponsible negligence that could lead to the loss of the legal protection.
+Although the conditions for qualifying confidentiality measures as appropriate are still not entirely clear due to relatively few court decisions (see 1.5 Reasonable Measures), there are reasonable grounds to believe that a court could consider, for example, the release of particularly important trade secrets without concluding an NDA as an act of irresponsible negligence that could lead to the loss of the legal protection.

 In order both to avoid this risk and to ensure that appropriate confidentiality measures are in place, any disclosure of trade secrets to a business partner, including joint ventures, should therefore only be made after an NDA has been concluded.
 It should also be noted that contractual partners are entitled, without deviating from contractual provisions, to reverse-engineer products or prototypes provided by the other partner.